-Omaha Personal Injury Attorney
+Omaha Personal Injury Attorneys

 A serious injury-causing accident on the road, on someone's property, or elsewhere is a devastating setback that a family can face.
 At a time when you need to focus on personal and emotional recovery, turn to Carlson & Burnett for clear legal advice and determined representation.

 Our personal injury law firm is led by attorneys Clete Blakeman, Joe Risko, and Andy Wilson.
 Among numerous professional honors, Clete has a peer review rating of AV Preeminent from Martindale-Hubbell® and is a member of the Million Dollar Advocates Forum.

 Having practiced for more than 50 combined years, our lawyers are tireless advocates focused on maximizing financial recoveries for the injured and their families.

 We provide skilled representation backed by decades of experience.

 Call our office in Omaha, NE at (402) 810-8611 to get started on your case today!

 Decades of Collective Experience in Recovering Injury Compensation